 Your One-stop Supplement Guide

-Coffee: It may be smarter to stick to a cup of black coffee (with or without sugar) before your workout to up your energy levels.
+Coffee: A cup of black coffee (with or without sugar) before your workout is a great way to up your energy levels.

 Bananas: Rich in starchy carbohydrates, one banana will contain around 14g of sugar, made of glucose and fructose – two sugar types that are ideal for athletic performance.
 Similarly, bananas are rich in potassium and magnesium, providing electrolytes to your body that — when lost — will cause muscle cramps and fatigue, so it's best to keep your levels topped-up.
 Each banana will contain around 20-27g of carbohydrates, fuelling your muscles before strenuous exercise.